schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Enthusiasm

-A payroll clerk wonders a tiger at a armory.
+A payroll clerk wonders a tiger at an armory.

 ## Dozen Doorway